 Well now, even if we can’t all go to Bar’s home for art classes, we can bring Bar and her art classes into our own homes.

-Because she has a new book, Art Workshop for Children: How to Foster Original Thinking with More than 25 Process Art Experiences, that presents her art activities and philosophies together in an accessible and encouraging way.
+Because she has a new book, Art Workshop for Children: How to Foster Original Thinking with More than 25 Process Art Experiences.
+This book presents her art activities and philosophies together in an accessible and encouraging way.

-Bar’s new book is a beautiful introduction into process art for kids, with conversations about art spaces, materials, displaying art, and parenting throughout.
+Bar’s new book is a beautiful introduction to process art, with conversations about art spaces, materials, displaying art, and parenting throughout.

 Above all, though, the book is full of lovely art activities that would work as well with one child as with a classroom full of children.
 Each activity includes the materials needed, set up tips (great to have!), instructions, and ways to extend or vary the activity.